 There are reusable bottles, like the S’well Bottle, that are designed and used to transport liquids other than water.
-With products like S’well, you can carry hot and cold liquids, such as coffee and tea, and save on the cost, and impact, of packaging your daily caffeine fix.
-Although the S’well Bottle and ones similar to them are a little more expensive (ranging up to $35 or higher) they are worth the price in the end.
+With products like S’well, you can carry hot and cold liquids, such as coffee and tea, and save on the cost and impact of packaging your daily caffeine fix.
+Although these bottles are a little more expensive (up to $35 or higher), they are worth the price in the end.

 How much is my coffee costing me?

-Since a daily cup of coffee ranges from $2 to $5, you’re likely spending over $1,200 per year on coffee that you could simply make and transport from home.
-Of course you’ll still have to pay for the coffee itself, but buying in bulk rather than paying for a container at Starbucks or another coffee shop will help you save.
+A daily cup of coffee ranges from $2-5, so you’re likely spending more than $1,200 per year on coffee that you could simply make and transport from home.
+Of course you’ll still have to pay for the coffee itself, but buying in bulk rather than paying for a container at a coffee shop will help you save.

 If you’re already spending around $3,000 just to drink water, adding an extra $1,200 per year for coffee is daunting.
 Avoid these high costs by purchasing a $10 reusable bottle and a $35 coffee and tea transporter.
 You’ll save thousands of dollars in the long run.